saulofilho/jessyca/content/postwhat/jessyca-with-y-but-you-can-call-me-jessy.md

 Jessyca with Y, but you can call me Jessy.

-Brazilian creative creative copywriter who doesn't know talk about herself.
+Brazilian creative copywriter who doesn't know talk about herself, but can talk for hours about her dog.

 ## Experience: